 - 1. A mixed-use development with: - a.
 More than 20 percent of the total dwelling units have four bedrooms or more; - b.
-One or more dwelling unit(s) containing four or more bedrooms with a Bedroom-to-Sanitation Facility Ratio that is less than 1.3; or - c.
+One or more dwelling unit(s) containing four or more sanitation facilities; or - c.
 The total number of dwelling units per acre, or bedrooms per acre, requires a Conditional Use Permit for an MHOHD in accordance with the building form and property development standards of the property's designated Non-Transect Zone; or, if the property owner has elected a Transect Zone, the density is greater than 29 dwelling units per acre or 72.5 bedrooms per acre. - Section 27.
-Amend Title 10 FLAGSTAFF ZONING CODE, Division 10-80.20: Definition of Specialized Terms, Phrases, and Building Functions, Section 10-80.20.180 Definitions, "R", to add the terms "Ratio, Bedroom-to-Dwelling Unit" and "Ratio, Bedroom-to-Sanitation Facility" as follows:
+Amend Title 10 FLAGSTAFF ZONING CODE, Division 10-80.20: Definition of Specialized Terms, Phrases, and Building Functions, Section 10-80.20.180 Definitions, "R", to add the terms "Ratio, Bedroom-to-Dwelling Unit," and "Ratio, Bedroom-to-Sanitation Facility" as follows: